ahmedchtioui1920/cybersecurity-journey/Day01_Linux_Bash/README.md

 # Day01_Linux_Bash

 This repository contains my Day 1 notes and starter files for learning Linux & Bash as part of my cybersecurity journey.
-The notes are based on TryHackMe's "Linux Fundamentals" and practical Bandit exercises.
+The notes are based on TryHackMe's "Linux Fundamentals".

 ## Files (all in repo root)